laravel/docs/verification.md

         // Only verified users may access this route...
     })->middleware('verified');

-If an unverified user attempts to access a route that has been assigned this middleware, they will automatically be redirected to the `verification.notice` [named route](/docs/{{version}}/routing#named-routes).
+If an unverified user attempts to access a route that has been assigned this middleware, he will automatically be redirected to the `verification.notice` [named route](/docs/{{version}}/routing#named-routes).

 <a name="customization"></a>
 ## Customization